rwaldron/tc39-notes/es8/2017-03/mar-23.md

 AK: To answer your question, the name default comes from the syntax.
 If you say `import a from './wherever'` that's where the `default` comes from.

-MM: What ar ehte othe rpossible values for that slot.
+MM: What ar ehte othe rpossible values for that slot?

 DH: If you use named exports ti would be whatever you asked for.